hapostgres/pg_auto_failover/docs/ref/pg_autoctl_show_state.rst

 	to connect to this node, and ``?`` when the monitor didn't connect to the node yet.

-  - Current State
+  - Reported State

-	The current FSM state as reported to the monitor by the pg_autoctl process running on the Postgres node.
+	The latest reported FSM state, as reported to the monitor by the pg_autoctl process running on the Postgres node.

   - Assigned State